-Centenary College Equine Department Comes Out on Top at ANRC Nationals
+Centenary University Equine Department Comes Out on Top at ANRC Nationals

 The Centenary ANRC team, coached by Michael Dowling and Tara Clausen finished up not only as National and Reserve Champions, but they were many individual champions, as well.
 For the Novice Team, Phillip Williamson (Denver CO) was the Reserve Champion and Skyler Laakso (Medford, Mass.) was ninth overall.
 For the National Team, Grace Weidner (Annandale, N.J.) was eighth overall, Shelby Cashman (West Point, N.Y.) was third overall, and Cody Wooten (Eldersburg, M.D.) was the National Individual Champion.

 Centenary had two teams competing.
 The National Team (3’) was made up of Cody Wooten (Eldersburg, MD), Shelby Cashman (West Point, N.Y.), Morgan Workman (Fallston, MD), and Grace Weidener (Annandale, N.J.).
 The riders for the novice team were as follows: Caroline Norton (Lanesbrough, Mass), Skylar Laakso (Medford, Mass.), Phillip Williamson (Denver CO), and Kim Radziszewski (Campbell Hall, N.Y.).